dWALIDb/RV32IMF/README.md

 **NOTES :**
 - All register references must have lower case 'x' before them example register 0 is x0.
 - All addresses and immediate values are referenced in decimal.
-- assemble(input_path,output_path) is the main method, it takes the assembly program and converts it to machine code to write in output file.
+- assemble(input_file_path,output_file_path) is the main method, it takes the assembly program and converts it to machine code to write in output file.
-- generate_byte_mif(output_path,mif_path,depth) generates byte addressable initialization of memory.
+- generate_byte_mif(output_file_path,mif_path,depth) generates byte addressable initialization of memory.

+*output_file_path:* is the file that has the machine code of the program that we want to assemble.

+**SOME UPDATES :**
+After some time (2 monthes :o) i changed a lot of stuff.
+-**FIRST:** Architecture was changed to have the instruction and data memories to be outside the cpu, this makes the architecture able to be interfaced with memories outside of the FPGA.
+-**SECOND:** Input/Output for CPU are different from instruction/data inputs and outputs, now cpu has data from user and data from 2 other memories.

+**WEIRD BEHAVIOUR**
+I noticed that when i set the CPU after compilation, the timing reports have different ranges for maximum frequency.
+Some times the operating frequency is 7 Mhz and it can shoot upto 165 Mhz this is confusing.
+Maybe in the next months i can explore more into it after synthesis and uploading the design, if the frequency still holds up then synthesiser is trying to optimize away some logic.